rzeldent/esp32-smartdisplay/README.md

   - Use C instead of cpp
 - October 2023
   - Added support for esp32_8048S034N/C
-  - Added option for flipped/mirrored TFT's
+  - Added option for flipped/mirrored LCD's
   - Changed default RGB order to BGR
   - Version 1.0.8 and 1.0.9
 - September 2023